 - Make subs with meatballs and pizza sauce.

-I can come up with so many options for you.
+I can come up with so many options for you, even a Cheesy Pepperoni Pizza Stuffed Chicken.
 Don’t let your half empty jar of pizza sauce go bad.
 If you ever have questions, or need some ideas for using your leftover ingredients, send me a message.
 I am here to assist you.

 Thank you for your support and have a fantastic week!